 During this time, I am proud of not surrendering to the shackles of despair.
 Everyone except my mother and me had lost all hope and faith.

-Life after qualifying CA and the sudden demise of my mother
+Life after qualifying for CA and the sudden demise of my mother

 After clearing CA, I did not envision practice in my career as there was a risk of not getting clients.
 I preferred a job with an immediate income to sustain my requirements.

-I joined Skipper Limited in 2015 (India’s Largest Transmission Tower Manufacturer) as Commercial Head.
+I joined Skipper Limited 2015 (India’s Largest Transmission Tower Manufacturer) as Commercial Head.

-Consequently, I travelled to most parts of the country and met many bureaucrats in this process which enriched my Tender negotiation skills and helped me understand all facets of contracts and commercials.
+Consequently, I traveled to most parts of the country and met many bureaucrats in this process which enriched my Tender negotiation skills and helped me understand all facets of contracts and commercials.